 If you are a current student, you may view a copy of your transcript via the Portal.
 However, this feature is designed for viewing only; the printed version is not well-suited for official uses.
 To obtain a copy of your transcript that is most suitable for official purposes, use the Transcript Request Form.
-Please allow 24 hours to process your request (longer during the Exam Period).
+Please allow 24 hours to process your request (longer during Exam Periods).

 What is the turnaround time for transcripts and letters?